sean-7777/Java-The-Ultimate-Tutorial-To-Get-You-Started/docs/index.md

 ```
 As we can see in this scenario we created two threads and then ran them concurrently.
 Normally, there would have been a risk that our final value for `SpookyBoi` would have been incorrect, however, thanks to the `AtomicInteger` data type that we used this was not a concern for us.

-This is the art of ensuring stablity with concurrency.
+This is the art of ensuring stability with concurrency.

 Now, you may remember I discussed the idea of using Atomic Variables to bypass the variable limitations with lambda expressions.
 Let me show you how it's done.
 ```java